How do I refer a survivor of sexual assault to SALS?

 If your survivor is primarily a victim of domestic violence, please first apply for services with Montana Legal Services by applying online at www.mtlsa.org or by calling their Helpline at 1-800-666-6899.

+If the case is program-appropriate, the SALS advocate will work with contract attorneys to find the most appropriate legal remedies and representation available.
 SALS will then notify the applicant directly of either acceptance or denial.
-If accepted, we will begin working on the case!
+If accepted, our contracted attorneys will begin working on the case with you!

 Does our organization need to be a member of MCADSV to refer clients to SALS?